MR

 15

-How Place of Supply Affects Sales Taxes
+How Does Place of Supply Affect Sales Taxes?

-The sales tax rate to charge when you make sales across provinces depends on the place of supply.
+The sales tax rate charged when you make sales across provinces depends on the place of supply.
 While some zero-rated goods like groceries are taxable at 0% for GST and HST across every province and territory, other goods and services are taxed based on the province or territory of supply.

 For example, Jane has a store in Vancouver, B.C., selling home accessories.
 If Jane delivers a mattress to Caroline in Toronto, Ontario, Jane has to charge 13% HST on the sale because the place of supply for that transaction is Ontario.